ipleiria-robotics/iModBot/2_Activities/README.md

-# Atividades
+# Activities

-São disponibilizadas atividades e respetivas soluções.
+Activities and their solutions are provided.
-Estas estão divididas em duas categorias:
+These are divided into two categories:
-- Atividades para ArduBlock;
+- Activities for ArduBlock;
-- Atividades para Arduino IDE.
+- Activities for Arduino IDE.

-São disponibilizados tutoriais para cada atividade, estes estão presentes em [/1_Tutoriais/](https://github.com/ipleiria-robotics/iModBot/tree/master/1_Tutoriais)
+Tutorials for each activity are available at [1_Tutorials](https://github.com/ipleiria-robotics/iModBot/tree/master/1_Tutoriais)